eclipse-archived/codewind-che-plugin/CONTRIBUTING.md

 If you identified a problem or have a feature request, please check the [issues in the Codewind repository https://github.com/eclipse/codewind/issues](https://github.com/eclipse/codewind/issues) to see if your issue has already been raised.
 If you do not see your issue, open a new one.

 Please provide context so that we can understand the problem and try to recreate the issue.

+## Bulding and Deploying Codewind Che plugin

+Please consult [DEVELOPING.md](DEVELOPING.md) for instructions on building and deploying the Codewind Che plugin